 While we provide support, product samples, brochures, magazines, and other sales and marketing materials, independent distributors are primarily responsible for attracting, enrolling and educating new independent distributors with respect to our products and compensation plan.
 An independent distributor creates multiple levels of compensation by selling our products and enrolling new independent distributors who sell our products.
 These newly enrolled independent distributors form a "downline" for the independent distributor who enrolled them.
-If downline independent distributors remain in the same downline network as the original enrolling independent distributor.
+If downline independent distributors enroll new independent distributors who purchase our products, they create additional levels of compensation and their downline independent distributors remain in the same downline network as the original enrolling independent distributor.
 We pay commissions only upon the sale of our products.
 We do not pay commissions for enrolling independent distributors.